 In addition, and since we need to manipulate the complete set of original data, the return value is a data frame that is could be used later to speed up certain calculations.
 Right now, however, this is not used for anything, except for information purposes.
 This table is similar to a dictionary or hash table.
-This data frame has (number of arrays number of chromosomes) rows.
+This data frame has (number of arrays \ number of chromosomes) rows.
 The columns are

-Index The integer index of the entry, 1:number of arrays number of chromosomes of ChromNum form a set of integers starting at one and going up to the total number of different chromosomes.
-E.g., if you only have two chromosomes, say 3 and 22, ChromNum contains values 1 and 2, whereas ChromName contains values 3 and 22.
+Index ArrayNum The integer index of the entry, 1:number of arrays number of chromosomes The array number Arrayname The name of the array ChromNum The chrosome number ChromName The chromosome name.
+Yes, chromosome must be numeric, but the values of ChromNum form a set of integers starting at one and going up to the total number of different chromosomes.
+E.g., if you only have two chromosomes, say 3 and 22, ChromNum contains values 1 and 2, whereas ChromName contains values 3 and 22. posInit The first position (in a vector ordered from 1 to total number of probes, with probes ordered by chromosome and position within chromosome) of a probe of this chromosome. posEnd The last position of a probe of this chromosome.